noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 the acceptor will return a promise to the proposer.
 If not, it will return an error message.

-### Receiving the promise and handling the accept message
+### Receiving the promise and handling the acceptance message

 Now that the proposer received the promise, we need to start with the phase `2a`.
 The proposer will send the accept message to all acceptors.
 The accept message needs to contain the proposal and their identifier.

 Then, the first part of our implementation will be improving the implementation of our `Proposer` struct.
-In case, we will need to add a new function called `propose`.
+In this case, we will need to add a new function called `propose`.

 ```rust
 #[derive(Serialize, Deserialize, Debug)]